 BBGI aims for 70% of its Financed Emissions to be 'net zero', 'aligned', or 'aligning' to net zero by 2030.
 This means that by 2030, 70% of AUM (portfolio companies by value) will have a long-term goal to be net zero by 2050 or sooner.
 BBGI has a goal to have 100% of its Financed Emissions to be 'net zero' or 'aligned', by 2040.
 As a result of Company engagement, 30% of BBGI's assets have secured board commitment to develop decarbonisation plans in 2025.

-(m) Sustainability Report
+Sustainability Report

+Section: 'Climate-related risks'

 Corporate net-zero targets

 Section: 'Corporate Emissions'

 Portfolio net-zero targets

 Section: 'Financed Emissions'

-Net Zero Plan
+🜐 Net Zero Plan